why Workhorse Group Inc. [WKHS] is a Good Choice for Investors After New Price Target of $2.75

 Sponsored

-Compared to the average trading volume of 4.85M shares, WKHS reached a trading volume of 10091905 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for WKHS stock reached $154.92 million, with 167.14 million shares outstanding and 157.75 million shares in the current float.
+Compared to the average trading volume of 5.23M shares, WKHS reached a trading volume of 5072854 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Workhorse Group Inc. [WKHS]?